pps-19012/Odd_Eve/README.md

 ## Testing

 Testing is implemented using Chai.
 In the testing, I have tried to test the edge cases and determine that smart contract works properly in all possible scenarios.
+Creates a new instance and checks relevant functions and variables.

 Result of Testing: